How To Quickly Cook Spinach on the Stovetop

 All you need is spinach, a pan, and a pair of tongs for the fastest way to cook spinach.

 Plate or tray

 Potato ricer (optional)

-- Wash the spinach: Add the spinach to a bowl or sink full of cold water, gently swishing it around to dislodge any dirt.
-Do not agitate too much as you want the dirt to sink to the bottom of the bowl.
-Remove the spinach, drain the dirty water and repeat if necessary.
+Wash the spinach.
+Place the spinach in a bowl or sink full of cold water, gently swishing it around to dislodge any dirt.
+Do not agitate it too much, as you want the dirt to sink to the bottom of the bowl.
+Remove the spinach, drain the dirty water, and repeat if necessary.

-- Cook the spinach: Place the sauté pan on the stove over medium heat.
+Cook the spinach.
+Place a sauté pan on the stove over medium heat.
 Add the spinach.
-It's ok to pile it up a bit as it will wilt quickly, but even so, it may not all fit in at first.
+It's OK to pile it up a bit, as it will wilt quickly, but even so, it may not all fit in at first.
 Using a tongs, gently toss and turn the spinach so all of the unwilted leaves make contact with the bottom of the pan.

-- Squeeze the spinach (optional): If you are using the spinach in a recipe such as a quiche or as a filling, you will need to squeeze out any excess water.
+Squeeze the spinach (optional).
 Once the spinach has cooled, gather it into a ball and squeeze as hard as you can.
 Be sure to do this standing over the sink or, if you want to save the spinach juice, into a bowl.
-You may have to do this in batches.
-Or you use a use a potato ricer if you have one.
+You may have to do this in batches, or you use a use a potato ricer if you have one.

 Season the spinach (optional).
 If you are going to be eating the spinach on its own, season it with salt, pepper, and any aromatics (see list below).